nixworks/public/news/2011/12/6/index.md

 ##### Suicide attack
 ### [A suicide attack attacks a Shiite shrine in the Afghan capital Kabul during the festival of Ashura, resulting in at least 50 people killed and hundreds injured.
 Hours later another attack takes place at Mazar-i-Sharif, killing at least 4. ](/news/2011/12/6/a-suicide-attack-attacks-a-shiite-shrine-in-the-afghan-capital-kabul-during-the-festival-of-ashura-resulting-in-at-least-50-people-killed-a.md)
-_Context: Afghan, suicide attack, Mazar-i-Sharif, Ashura, Kabul, Shiite_
+_Context: Shiite, Kabul, Ashura, Mazar-i-Sharif, suicide attack, Afghan_

 ##### Reserve Bank of Australia
 ### [The Reserve Bank of Australia cuts interest rates by 25 basis points to 4.25 per cent due to continuing global economic concern. ](/news/2011/12/6/the-reserve-bank-of-australia-cuts-interest-rates-by-25-basis-points-to-4-25-per-cent-due-to-continuing-global-economic-concern.md)